adityacodes-root/OculusAI/README.md

-# VisionXAI - Eye Disease Detection System
+# OculusAI - Eye Disease Detection System

 An AI-powered eye disease detection platform that uses deep learning to identify common eye conditions from retinal images.
 The system provides real-time analysis with detailed confidence scores and medical information.